Ultimate Guide to Stitched Earrings: Techniques, Inspiration & Finishing Tips

 Square Knot Joining cords, finishing strands Cross left over right, wrap, repeat with right over left

-- Tightness & Compatibility: Single-strand knots (like overhand) keep beads snug, while double-strand methods (like surgeon's) allow for flexibility.
-Choose your knot based on the thread and design.
+Tightness & Compatibility: - Single-strand knots keep beads snug; double-strand options add flexibility. - Choose based on thread type and design needs.

 QUIZ